All You Need To Know About UN FIBC Bags

 Introducing UN bulk bags or FIBCs

 A general FIBC bag is not suitable for either storing or transporting materials that are hazardous in nature.
-Standard bags are made with polypropylene and are resistant from any sort of chemicals.
+Standard bags are made with polypropylene and are resistant to any sort of chemicals.
 Certain chemicals are way too corrosive and standardized bags are incapable to hold that substance.
-To deal with these circumstances, UN bags have tested, identified and labelled a quality of bags that are apt.
+To deal with these circumstances, UN bags have tested, identified and labelled the quality of bags that are apt.

 What are UN bulk bags?

-Where standard bags fail, UN bulk bags comes in rescue.
+Where standard bags fail, UN bulk bags come to the rescue.
 It is a specialized bag or a kind of container which is mediate and flexible to carry hazardous material, store as well as transport them.
 There are certain rules following which these bags are made by the UN under strict supervision.
-UN classification include:
+UN classification includes: